Knox County/City of Knoxville Reopening Plan

-Call volume is expected to be high.
+Call volume can be high at times.
 Callers are urged to be patient if they receive a busy signal and try their call at a later time.
 People with concerns about their health should contact their health care provider.

 Additional information about COVID-19 can be found below.